-Unlike working in the analog domain where clipping gives you a smooth and "musical" sounding distortion which retains punch or thump.
+If you’re working in the analog domain where clipping gives you a smooth and “musical” sounding distortion which retains punch or thump.
 It is still distorted though.

 On the other hand, digital clipping gives you the most distortion and the biggest loss of low bass.
 You’ll lose punch because digital clipping ruins the transients of low bass sounds such as kick, bass, floor toms etc.

 Even though gain staging is something that should be simple and straight forward, there’s a lot of people who still get it wrong, while some just complicate it for no reason.